eclipselabs/eclipseiot-testbed-assettracking/README.md

 This repository contains the material and documentation needed to setup the Eclipse IoT Open Testbed for Asset Tracking.

 * Eclipse Kura application (Data Simulator + integration w/ TI SensorTag sensors)
-* Cloud backend and Web Dashboard
+* Cloud backend built on top of Eclipse Kapua, and web dashboard (AngularJS app) running in OpenShift

 Check out http://dashboard-eclipseiot-assettracking-testbed.35.187.55.21.nip.io/ for a hosted version of the testbed dashboard.